deborahmoreira/data_structure_ii/wikipedia_network/README.md

 <img src='./images/filtered1.png'>
 </p>

 To generate the image above we first applied the ForceAtlas 2 layout (a laytout based on phisycs laws) to the network, with the atribute `Dispersion = 10` to better separete nodes from each other.
-After that, the "magic" started to happen when we paited the nodes using **in-degree** metric &ndash and changed their size based on each node's **overall degree**.
-The **in-degree* metric is the number of edges that reach a node &ndash, meaning the times of a page is referenced by other pages.
+After that, the "magic" started to happen when we paited the nodes using **in-degree** metric and changed their size based on each node's **overall degree**.
+The **in-degree** metric is the number of edges that reach a node, meaning the times of a page is referenced by other pages.
 Expansions were also performed on the network to enhance the overall look.

 The nodes were first paited with the following colors: